 - Encourage civilians to enroll in ROTC courses on civilian campuses that have ROTC programs

-- Formalize relationships and synchronize classes between ROTC programs and public policy schools/departments so that future civilian and military policy-makers develop relationships early on
+- Formalize relationships and synchronize classes between ROTC programs and public policy schools/departments, so future civilian and military policymakers develop relationships early on

 - Support grants to local municipalities to create military family sections on their websites and establish a military community member liaison staff position